GaelVaroquaux/website/content/programming/sklearn_inria_community_manager.rst

 **Birth of a foundation**
 To ensure reliable funding to a small core of scikit-learn developers, we set up a foundation [#]_ a few years ago.
-The goal was to make sure that we did not loose our experience developers.
+The goal was to make sure that we did not lose our experienced developers.

 .. [#] See `the motivating announcement <http://gael-varoquaux.info/programming/a-foundation-for-scikit-learn-at-inria.html>`_ and the `website <https://scikit-learn.fondation-inria.fr>`_.

 **Achieving sustainability**
 The resulting structure is set up to provide a career path to a few of our core people.
-As a consequence, it is French legal entity, acting as an employer, that is funded via sponsorship agreement with a small number of major economical users of scikit-learn (check out `the list of our sponsors <https://scikit-learn.fondation-inria.fr>`_).
-The priorities of the team are set `jointly between the sponsors and the open source community
+Consequently, it is a French legal entity, acting as an employer, funded via sponsorship agreement with a few of major economic users of scikit-learn (check out `the list of our sponsors <https://scikit-learn.fondation-inria.fr>`_).
+The priorities of the team are set `jointly between the sponsors and the open-source community
 <https://scikit-learn.fondation-inria.fr/how-are-the-priorities-of-the-consortium-defined/>`_.
 The setup is not without flaws, in particular it forces us to employ people `on Campus <https://www.inria.fr/en/centre-inria-saclay-ile-de-france>`_, but it enables giving proper benefits to these contributors.